Baby nutrition and immune systems

 Baby nutrition for a healthy future

 It's no accident that your baby’s hunger for solid foods coincides with their ability to sit up and enjoy a more independent view of the world.
-During the weaning stage, your baby becomes stronger, learns new ways to express their wants and needs, and continues to grow at a rapid rate.
+During the weaning stage, your baby becomes stronger, learns new ways to express their wants and needs, and continues to grow at a rapid rate8.
+Weaning foods not only top up some essential nutrients for your baby but also help them to explore different tastes and textures, learn to chew, and strengthen the muscles that are important for speech while developing healthy habits from early on 9,10,11,12.

-Providing a variety of wholesome, nutritious weaning foods will fuel your baby’s learning and development into toddlerhood and support their health throughout life.
+Providing a variety of wholesome, nutritious weaning foods will fuel your baby’s learning and development into toddlerhood and support their health throughout life12.

 Making the most of the nutrients in fresh foods

 Certain foods are easy to mash or purée when raw: bananas, avocados and mango are nutrient-rich examples.
-Others need to be cooked before puréeing, and the best ways to prepare them to preserve their vitamin content are to steam or microwave them.
-If you choose to boil them, use a small amount of water and boil until just soft enough to mash or purée.
-Offering a rainbow of colours will help to ensure your baby receives a wide range of vitamins and minerals.
+Others need to be cooked before puréeing, and the best ways to prepare them to preserve their vitamin content varies between vegetables, for example steaming is best for broccoli13.
+Offering a rainbow of colours will help to ensure your baby receives a wide range of vitamins and minerals14.
+Read more about making baby food.

 Essential nutrients for your baby’s development

-Your baby was born with a store of iron, which was built up in the womb, mostly during the third trimester of pregnancy.
-After 6 months this store starts to run low, and because breast milk doesn’t provide enough to meet your baby’s growing needs, iron-rich foods are an essential part of a healthy weaning diet, even from the very early stages.
+Your baby was born with a store of iron, which was built up in the womb, mostly during the third trimester of pregnancy19.
+After 6 months this store starts to run low, so iron-rich foods are an essential part of a healthy weaning diet, to provide enough to meet your baby’s growing needs

-Too little iron can lead to iron deficiency anaemia – a condition that can affect your baby’s development.
-Premature babies may be at increased risk of this due to missing out on iron stores that normally build up during the later stages of pregnancy.
+Too little iron can lead to iron deficiency anaemia – a condition that can affect your baby’s immune response.
+Premature babies may be at increased risk of this due to missing out on iron stores that normally build up during the later stages of pregnancy19,20.

-Include the following iron-rich foods in your baby’s weaning diet to increase their intake:
+Include the following iron-rich foods in your baby’s weaning diet to increase their intake21:

 - Meats and oily fish, such as sardines and salmon